 For mainstream artists such volumes present no problem.
-However, if music is Frisian, Latvian, Basque or belonging to any such small ethnic group, if it is progressive, avant-garde, experimental or—since you are here—contemporary modal, if it is fringy, obscure or even subversive, then its audience is bound to be too small to support recordings commercially.
-Music in any such category is not recorded to make money, but to build a reputation or merely for the love of it.
+However, if music is Frisian, Latvian, Basque or belonging to any such small ethnic group, if it is progressive, avant-garde, experimental or—since you are here—contemporary modal, if it is obscure, obnoxious or even subversive, then its audience is bound to be too small to support recordings commercially.
+Music in any such category is not recorded to make money, but for the love of it, and to build a reputation that will bring in concerts or students.
 It represents an investment.

 While streaming is said to have saved the music industry, it has sofar failed to create an environment where musicians and composers, the actual creators of music, thrive.
 A system that basically defines value by volume can ultimately only produce blandness.
-There is nothing wrong with mainstream, but music renews itself in the fringes so we need those to be viable too.
+There is of course nothing wrong with mainstream, but music renews itself in the fringes so we need those to be viable too.
 Independent artists need your support – streaming them won’t cut it.
-So, no, Erato, Európe and Pîrî Reis are not on Spotify or any such streaming service.
-But they are still easy to access!
+So, no, Erato, Európe and Pîrî Reis are not on Spotify or any such platform.
+But they are still easy to access.